 Property and equipment are recorded at cost and are depreciated on a straight-line basis over their estimated useful lives.
 The Company estimates a life of five to seven years for equipment and furniture and fixtures.
-Upon sale or retirement, the cost and related accumulated depreciation are removed from the accounts and the resulting gain or loss is included in operating expenses.
+Upon sale or retirement, the cost and related accumulated depreciation are removed from the accounts and the resulting gain or loss is reflected in results of operations.
 Repairs and maintenance costs are expensed as incurred.